What to do with Leftover Strawberry Stems

 Some people consume the whole berry, leaves and all.
 But most of us remove the strawberry tops, not knowing what to do with the stems.

 The answer is yes.
-The top of the strawberry that has the leafy greens and stem is edible and can be eaten.
+The top of the strawberry, including the leafy greens and stem, is edible.
 There are no harmful side effects associated with eating the top of a strawberry, so it is safe to consume.

-Strawberry stems are fibrous foods and nutritious as well.
-Who knew these kitchen scraps have health benefits?
+Strawberry stems are fibrous and nutritious.
+Who knew these kitchen scraps had health benefits?
 The good news is they have vitamin C, vitamin K, iron, and calcium, according to the University of Maryland Medical Center.
-The green stem also contain tannins that help with digestive issues or an upset stomach.
+The green stem also contains tannins that help with digestive issues or an upset stomach.

 Buy Organic Strawberries